Animals (Maroon 5 song): Chart performance

 Commercially in the United States, "Animals" debuted at number 86 on the US Billboard Hot 100 chart.
 On October 8, 2014, the song rose from the number 33 to 8, giving the band their tenth top-ten hit overall and their seventh consecutive Hot 100 top-ten hit since the 2011 chart-topping single "Moves like Jagger".
 The song reached its million sales mark in the US in November 2014.
 The song peaked at number three on the Billboard Hot 100 issue dating November 22, 2014 and spent fourteen weeks in the top 10.

-In other countries, "Animals" has made the top-ten progress as well, reaching number 2 in Canada.
-It is also a moderate success in the United Kingdom, where it charted at number 27.
+In other countries, "Animals" made the top-ten progress as well, peaking at number two on the Canadian Hot 100 in Canada.
+It was also a moderate success in the United Kingdom, where it peaked at number 27 on the UK Singles Chart.

 Live performances

 On October 20, 2014, Maroon 5 performed "Animals" for the 2014 NRJ Music Tour at Maison de la Mutualité in Paris, France.
 The same month, Maroon 5 performed the song on Saturday Night Live (along with "Maps"), as well as The X Factor, and the television talk shows C à vous (C to You) in France and The Graham Norton Show in the UK, respectively.
 On November 10, 2014, Maroon 5 performed the song on the seventh season of The Voice.
 In December 2014, the band performed "Animals" in a mash-up with "This Love" for A Very Grammy Christmas concert (December 5) at the Shrine Auditorium in Los Angeles, California, and performed the song at the iHeartRadio Jingle Ball Tour 2014 (December 12) in Madison Square Garden, New York City.

 The band played the track in Puerto Rico for the first edition of Victoria's Secret Swim Special, which aired on February 26, 2015.
-On April 3, 2016, Maroon 5 played the song at the 2016 Capital One JamFest in Houston.
+Maroon 5 played the song at the Capital One JamFest between 2016 and 2018.
 It is part of a setlist for the worldwide concert tour, the Maroon V Tour (2015–2018).